Arkansas Syngenta Corn Lawsuit

 Background and Impact of the Syngenta Corn Lawsuit

-GMO corn is a strain of corn that has been genetically engineered to contain desirable traits like pest and herbicide resistance, highly sought after in the agriculture industry.
+GMO corn is a strain of corn that has been genetically engineered to contain desirable traits like pest and herbicide resistance, and is highly sought after in the agriculture industry.

-In the ongoing Syngenta GMO corn lawsuit, the discovery of unapproved GMO corn (Viptera) in corn shipments destined for China was the tipping point.
+In the ongoing Syngenta GMO corn lawsuit, the tipping point was the discovery of unapproved GMO corn (Viptera) in corn shipments destined for China.
 This resulted in China refusing to accept future corn imports, causing the following significant consequences:

 • An oversupply of corn due to the presence of unapproved GMO corn in the market, disrupting the corn market